Pike Fishing in Finland

 180 - 200 km west of Helsinki.
 Our favorite pike spots are near Livonsaari, Nauvo, and Korpo islands, featuring kilometers of reed and rush-lined shores, perfect for spring and autumn pike fishing.

-Lake Saimaa & Other Lakes in the Lakeland Region
+Lakes in the Lakeland Region

-280 - 350 km east of Helsinki.
+200 - 350 km east of Helsinki.
 In summer, as water warms, fishing moves from sea to lakes.
 We offer access to huge lake areas resembling seas, smaller lakes easy to fish, and lesser-known lakes with wild fish.

 PIKE FISHING SEASONS